 Today, customers have no shortage of ecommerce apps and websites to choose from.
 The fight for users’ attention has led to sky-high acquisition costs — and uninstall rates that are just as high.

-78% of shopping apps get uninstalled within the first 30 days.
+86% of shopping apps get uninstalled in the first 4 weeks of app install.

 This is why the user experience is so important for your app.
 From the moment users install, you’re under the gun to deliver value as quickly as possible — and keep them coming back.